OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 1. Ensure that TOSCA Definitions Version is `tosca_variability_1_0`
 1. Remove all Node Templates which are not present.
+1. Remove all Node Template Properties which are not present.
 1. Remove all Artifacts which are not present.
 1. Remove all Requirement Assignments which are not present.
 1. Remove all Relationship Templates which are not used by any Requirement Assignment.
+1. Remove all Relationship Template Properties which are not present.
 1. Remove all Topology Template Inputs which are not present.
 1. Remove all Group Templates which are not present.
 1. Remove all Group Members which are not present from Group Template.